lloyd/JSONSelect/README.md

 of *developer ergonomics*: Given that people working with web technologies are likely to already be familiar with CSS selectors, a syntactically similar way of selecting nodes from JSON documents should be easy to learn and apply.
-Further, a selector language can afford terse and readable code when accessing nested data from JSON objects.
+More generally, a selector language can afford terse and readable code when accessing nested data from JSON objects.

 Next, *efficiency*.
 Much of the web nowadays is about parsing JSON